 Amazon's new tablet, the Kindle Fire, has been grabbing all of the headlines following Amazon's press event yesterday, and rightfully so.
 Priced at an aggressive $199, it has virtually alienated all other Android tablet manufacturers in one fell swoop, offering potential buyers a great piece of hardware and all of the content Amazon has to offer to back it up.

 Despite this, there are still a few things that the Fire won't offer.
 It's running a heavily skinned version of Android 2.3, so the experience will be completely different to other Android tablets currently available.
 Also, it doesn't ship with the Android Market, instead offering Amazon's App Store (although it will support sideloading of applications).
 Read More

 It has been a long time coming, and even though we already knew basically everything about the device, Amazon just officially unveiled its very own Android tablet: the Kindle Fire.

 The Fire is a 7-inch tablet/e-reader with an IPS display running at 1024x600, powered by a 1GHz dual-core TI OMAP4 processor and a heavily modified version of Android.
 Of course, it will be lacking any and all Google Apps, including the official Android Market.
+As expected, the Fire's go-to app store will be Amazon's official Appstore, which will run alongside other Amazon-specific apps like Cloud Player (Amazon MP3), Prime, Kindle (of course), and Amazon Instant Video.
 Read More